I Had Some Help: Commercial performance

 On the Billboard Hot 100, "I Had Some Help" debuted at number one on the chart dated May 25, 2024, with first-week figures of 76.4 million official streams, 31.1 million radio airplay audience impressions and 69,000 copies sold.
 It registered the highest first-week streaming figure since Billboard removed YouTube song user-generated content from its chart metrics in year 2020, surpassing Taylor Swift and Post Malone's song "Fortnight".
 It is Malone's sixth number-one single, fifth as lead artist, and second number-one debut.
 Post Malone tied the record as the fastest male artist to accumulate two No. 1 debuts on Billboard Hot 100 history, "Fortnight" and "I Had Some Help" within just four weeks, after Drake previously achieved the feat with the first two singles from his "For All the Dogs" album in 2023.
 "I Had Some Help" is the first song to spend its first five weeks on the Billboard Hot 100 chart at No. 1 since Miley Cyrus' "Flowers", which held the top spot for its first six weeks in January–March 2023.
 It is also the first song in nearly a year to spend five consecutive weeks at No. 1 on the Billboard Hot 100 chart, since Wallen's "Last Night" spent 10 straight weeks at the top out of 16 total weeks in May–July 2023.
 Additionally, it is the first song to log six weeks at No. 1 on the Billboard Hot 100 in 2024, surpassing the five weeks on top, of six total dating to late 2023, for Jack Harlow's "Lovin on Me".
-Furthermore, it's the first song to have debuted atop both the Billboard Hot 100 and Billboards Hot Country Songs chart and spent its first five weeks on each at No. 1.
+Furthermore, it is the first song to have debuted atop both the Billboard Hot 100 and Billboards Hot Country Songs chart and spent its first five weeks on each at No. 1.

 On the Billboard Global 200, it debuted at No. 1 with 119 million streams and 81,000 sold worldwide in the week.
 It is the third Global 200 No. 1 that has topped Billboards Hot Country Songs chart, after Beyoncé's "Texas Hold 'Em" and Taylor Swift's "All Too Well (Taylor's Version)."

 On the US Radio Songs chart, "I Had Some Help" was the fastest song to hit the top five since Miley Cyrus' "Flowers" in 2023.
 It's also the first song to have reached the top five in as few as four weeks that has also hit the US Country Airplay chart's top five.
 "I Had Some Help" became the sixth song and the fastest to do so, to top both the US Country Airplay and all-format US Radio Songs charts.